NIG Writing Week 2024

 Practically we offer

-- All participants have their own bedroom, in some cases with shared bathrooms or entrances.
+- All participants have their own bedroom.

 - There are several locations where people can write: